gevo222/ARFoodView/README.md

 * Storing realtime data for each user in Firebase.
 * Storing nested data in Firebase (Restaurant stores Food which stores Ingredients).
 * Creating editable lists that interact with the database.
-* Implementing search bars
+* Implementing search bars.
-* Working with Augmented Reality
+* Working with Augmented Reality.

 ## Summary:
 * Users create accounts and login/logout.